Introduction to the Service

 Long-term conditions are described as health problems which need managing over many years.
 They are not curable but can be managed well with medication and lifestyle choices.
 As well as providing health support, we also support the patient’s wellbeing.
 This is achieved by supporting the patient to set goals that are personal to them.

-The Community Frailty Service consists of a multidisciplinary team of health professionals, including a Consultant Community Geriatrician & Physician, Frailty GP’s, Nurse Consultant’s, Advanced Clinical Practitioners, a Pharmacy team, Clinical Care Coordination team and Assistant Practitioners.
+The Community Frailty Service consists of a multidisciplinary team of health professionals, including a Consultant Community Geriatrician and Physician, Frailty GPs, Nurse Consultants, Advanced Clinical Practitioners, a Pharmacy team, Clinical Care Coordination team and Assistant Practitioners.

 The service covers the whole Fylde Coast with appointments offered in the home setting or across a number of community clinic settings.
 After the initial assessment, the patient will be visited at home by a member of the team to work through their plan of care.
 This may include education and advice to help the patient to manage their long-term conditions and support them to keep well at home, ordering any necessary equipment to ensure they can mobilise safely and signpost to any other services that may be of benefit.